Ahmed-Abdlhameed/Small-Frontend-applications/README.md

 # Small-Frontend-applications

-This repository contains a collection of small Front-end applications i've created to better enhance my understanding of the basic web development languages: HTML, CSS & JS languages and how they work together.
+This repository contains a collection of small Frontend applications i've created to better enhance my understanding of the basic web development languages: HTML, CSS & JS languages and how they work together.

 ---